learn-co-students/SENG-LIVE-071921/phase-3/02_intro_to_object_oriented_ruby/demo/README.md

 - In CLI
   - Add menu options for walking and feeding dogs
   - After choosing those options, create logic to allow users to choose which dog they want to walk/feed
-  - rework the parts of the cli that were expecting a dog hash to work with a dog instance instead.
+  - refactor the parts of the cli that were expecting a dog hash to work with a dog instance instead.
     - `DOGS` should store an array of instances of the Dog class instead of an array of hashes
     - within the `add_dog` method, we'll create an instance of the `Dog` class instead of a hash
     - instead of calling print_dog and passing the dog hash, we'll invoke `print` directly on the dog